Congress manifesto for Delhi elections: Free power, unemployment allowance

 The manifesto also cited a scheme proposed by party leader Rahul Gandhi in the last Lok Sabha election, promising Rs 7,2000 per year to five lakh families.

-For women empowerment and safety, the manifesto promised to revive 'Ladli' scheme, free education to girls upto PhD and free health check up for women.
+For women empowerment and safety, the manifesto promised to revive 'Ladli' scheme, free education to girls up to PhD and free health check-up for women.

 The top three crorepatis in the Delhi elections are AAP candidates